pieterdp/serapeum.backup/README.txt

 The application interacts with your remote backup server using rdiff-backup and ssh keys.
-You must have rdiff-backup installed on the remote server, inside ``/usr/bin``.
+You must have rdiff-backup installed on the remote server as well as locally, inside ``/usr/bin``.
 You must also have a user that is allowed to connect via ssh, with a key, and has the necessary rights to run ``/usr/bin/rdiff-backup`` as ``sudo`` without a password.

 -  ``remote_user``, ``remote_ssh`` and ``remote_loc`` configure the
    remote. ``remote_loc`` contains the address (IP or FQDN) of your